 The energy efficient pump

-An energy efficient pump is like any other pool pump except that it can vary the flow rate to reduce power consumption when it isn't needed and increase flow when it is required.
+An energy efficient pump is like any other pool pump except that it can vary the speed of the pump motor to reduce power consumption when it isn't needed and increase when it is required.
 This way you don't waste electricity on a high flow rate that isn't really necessary.
-If you don't need a high flow rate but need to run the pool for longer hours then an energy saving pump will help you save.
+If you don't need a lot of wayer circulating but need to run the pool for longer hours then an energy saving pump will help you save.

-When is a high flow rate rate necessary and when is a decrease ok?
+When is high speed necessary and when is a decrease ok?

 Suction Cleaners such as a Kreepy Krauly Marathon, VTX7, or a Zodiac G2 automatically clean the walls and floors of your pool by utilising the suction power of your pump.
-These can often run on lower flow rates than a full sized pump but sometimes a low flow rate can prevent them from working properly or stop them working all together.
-When considering a variable speed pump it is important to consider whether your cleaner can handle the decreased flow rate.
+These can often run on lower flow rates than a regular pool pump produces but sometimes a low flow rate can prevent them from working properly or stop them working all together.
+When considering a variable speed pump it is important to consider whether your cleaner can work effectively with the decreased flow.

-These days, most pool owners have salt water chlorinators installed on their pools.
-At least in Brisbane.
+These days, most pool owners have salt water chlorinators installed on their pools, at least here in Brisbane.
 Chlorinators require salt water to flow through an electrode to produce chlorine.
-That doesn't require a high flow rate, just enough to keep the electrode fully immersed in water and keep the chlorine flowing back to the pool.
+That doesn't require a lot of water flow, just enough to keep the electrode fully immersed in water and keep the chlorine flowing back to the pool.
 What it does require is a minimum run time.
 In order to produce enough chlorine to sanitise your pool you will need to run your filtration a set number of hours each day, which is determined by your pool size and the chlorine output of your chlorinator.
 You can work this out by dividing your daily chlorine requirement by the hourly chlorine output of your chlorinator.
 For example a 50,000L pool will require about 200g (100% pure) chlorine each day.
 If the chlorinator produces 25g/hr you divide 200 by 25 to get 8, the number of hours required per day.

 In general I recommend running your pump long enough to circulate the complete volume of your pool through your filter an absolute minimum of once a day.
 For a 50,000L pool with an Astral CTX280 pump (Flow rate 280LPM) that means a minimum of 3 hours running time.
 Of course that is a minimum and you should run it longer if you have a lot of leaves or other debris, the water temperature is above 24C, or you get a lot of freshwater added.
 Other factors such as heavy use can also increase the need for filtration.
 Filters don't need a high flow rate to effectively catch dirt and contaminants from the water and sand/media filters actually capture more with low flow rates because smaller particles are not forced through the filter media back into the pool.
 However, a higher flow rate is required for backwashing.